kirillbobyrev/kirillbobyrev.com/content/_index.md

 +++

 Hi, my name is **Kirill Bobyrev**.
-I'm a **Software Engineer** working at **Waymo** and living in the **Silicon Valley**.
+I'm a **Software Engineer** working at **Waymo** and living in the :us: **Silicon Valley**.
 I'm passionate about algorithms, high-performance code, distributed systems and low-level programming.

 The following is a short overview of my career and hobbies.